 As progress toward a cryptographically relevant quantum computer advances, the imperative to prepare for a transition continues to increase.
 As standards start to emerge, solutions start to become commercially available, best practices are developed and shared, and the ability to transition in a secure and cost-effective way continues to increase.
 We are in the middle of this long and complex journey and much remains to be understood and done.

-This event brings together diverse participants in the quantum-safe cybersecurity community to facilitate the knowledge exchange and collaboration required to transition cyber infrastructures and business practices to make them safe in an era with quantum computers.
+This event brought together diverse participants in the quantum-safe cybersecurity community to facilitate the knowledge exchange and collaboration required to transition cyber infrastructures and business practices to make them safe in an era with quantum computers.

 - 13 February: Executive Track